On this page

 Summary

 In this configuration, the customer assumes responsibility for managing users, groups, and application access outside of the Okta org.
 Okta’s Universal Directory (UD) isn't used to store the tenants’ users and groups.
-See below for an illustrated example of this configuration.
+See the following illustrated example of this configuration:

 Reference